AdaCore/learn/content/courses/intro-to-ada/chapters/subprograms.rst

     In general, it is better to think of modes as higher level than by-value versus by-reference semantics.
-For the compiler, it means that an array passed as an in parameter might be passed by reference, because it is more efficient (which does not change anything for the user since the parameter is not assignable).
+For the compiler, it means that an array passed as an :ada:`in` parameter might be passed by reference, because it is more efficient (which does not change anything for the user since the parameter is not assignable).
 However, a parameter of a discrete type will always be passed by copy, regardless of its mode (which is more efficient on most architectures).

 Out parameters
 ~~~~~~~~~~~~~~

-The "out" mode applies when the subprogram needs to write to a parameter that
+The :ada:`out` mode applies when the subprogram needs to write to a parameter
-might be uninitialized at the point of call.
-Reading the value of an out
+that might be uninitialized at the point of call.
+Reading the value of an
-parameter is permitted, but it should only be done after the subprogram has
+:ada:`out` parameter is permitted, but it should only be done after the
-assigned a value to the parameter.
-Out parameters behave a bit like return
+subprogram has assigned a value to the parameter.
+Out parameters behave a bit
-values for functions.
-When the subprogram returns, the actual parameter
+like return values for functions.
+When the subprogram returns, the actual
-(a variable) will have the value of the out parameter at the point of return.
+parameter (a variable) will have the value of the out parameter at the point
+of return.

 .. admonition:: In other languages